FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_posts/Radio/1975/1975-06-14-junior-choice.md

   <div><button onclick="document.getElementById('player').play()">Play</button><button onclick="document.getElementById('player').pause()">Pause</button><button onclick="document.getElementById('player').pause(); document.getElementById('player').currentTime = 0;">Stop</button><button onclick="document.getElementById('player').volume += 0.1">Vol +</button><button onclick="document.getElementById('player').volume -= 0.1">Vol -</button></div>
 </blockquote>

-### Radio 1 and Radio 2
+### Am - FM
-> At the time of broadcast Radio 1 was only available on medium wave so when the BBC broadcasted some of its music programmes it also broadcasted them on Radio 2 VHF so that listeners with a VHF Radio could enjoy a higher quality of sound than was available on medium wave.
+> At the time of broadcast Radio 1 was only available on Medium Wave so when the BBC broadcasted some of its music programmes it also broadcasted them on Radio 2 VHF so that listeners with a VHF Radio could enjoy a higher quality of sound than was available on Medium Wave.
 >
 > Media Wave uses amplitude modulation where as VHF uses frequency modulation.

 <cite>Robcamstone</cite>